Best AI Tools for Newsletter Curation in 2026

 - Mistake 5: checking digests continuously instead of in scheduled windows.

-""What information consumes is rather obvious: it consumes the attention of its recipients." - Herbert A. Simon
+""What information consumes is rather obvious: it consumes the attention of its recipients." - Herbert A. Simon, Nobel laureate in economics and Carnegie Mellon professor

 | Metric | Baseline | 30-Day Target | How To Measure |